nikitavoloboev/data/productivity/flow/Rules.md

 - Prefer to use `-` instead of `_` in naming script files.

 ## Prefixing
-- Prefer to have the prefix reference the name in some way for easier mental mapping of
+- Prefer to have the prefix reference the name in some way for easier mental mapping of prefix to meaning.